-Though very popular with national governments and across the WASH sector, CLTS is not likely to be effective on its own in generating long-lasting sanitation facilities.
+40 Though very popular with national governments and across the WASH sector, CLTS is not likely to be effective on its own in generating long-lasting sanitation facilities.
 When possible, CLTS should be combined with other sanitation approaches, like sanitation marketing and microfinance.
 Gender and disability also need to be considered in the design and promotion of sanitation facilities.
-CLTS with those additional components, focusing on ending open defecation and building sustainable sanitation services, is sometimes referred to as CLTS++.
+CLTS with those additional components, focusing on ending open defecation and building sustainable sanitation services, is sometimes referred to as CLTS+ or CLTS++.

-There are misconceptions about the causes of disease and death in many countries, and these misconceptions are often created or perpetuated by people of faith or even faith leaders in communities.
 For example, a community might misattribute the cause of disease to spiritual reasons (e.g., curses, fate, sin, or punishment) rather than harmful WASH practices.
 Most of the communities in which WV works are religious, and faith institutions and leaders can have significant influence on the beliefs, attitudes and behaviours of those in their community.
 Because faith leaders are often trusted leaders in their communities, their sermon messaging can be an effective tool in dispelling harmful health and WASH-related beliefs and practices, and in gender and social inclusion considerations.
 Many religious texts (including the Bible, Quran and others) support WASH best practices and discredit unsafe hygiene and sanitation practices, which can make them effective tools in behaviour change programming.